MunoMono/reading-notes/public/docs/G/Geertz2009InterpretationCulturesSelected.md

 ---
-title: "The interpretation of cultures: selected essays"
+title: "The Interpretation of Cultures: Selected Essays"
 authors: "Geertz, Clifford"
 year: 2009
-journal: "Basic Books"
+journal: "The Interpretation of Cultures: Selected Essays"
 citation_key: Geertz2009InterpretationCulturesSelected
 doi: ""
 url: ""
 bibliography: ../../refs/library.bib
 csl: "https://www.zotero.org/styles/harvard-cite-them-right"
 link-citations: true
-last_updated: "Sep 25, 2025, 11:35 AM"---
+last_updated: "Oct 01, 2025, 06:32 PM"
+category: Context---
 # Scope of this note
 This review concentrates on **Chapter 1 (Thick Description: Toward an Interpretive Theory of Culture)** and **Chapter 8 (Ideology as a Cultural System)** of Geertz’s *The Interpretation of Cultures: Selected Essays* (2009).
 Expanded to provide deeper analysis, integration with the doctoral research spine, and an evidence pack distinguishing direct quotations from paraphrases for precise citation.